-Accounts for the year ending 4th April 2018 confirmed a balance of £141,291 in the Societyís reserves, down from £147,724 in 2017/18.
-At the same time the Trustís income from our COIF Fixed Interest Investment had reduced from £5,898 to £4,502 and the capital sum invested had depreciated by £4,025.
-As a result of this reduction in investment income, despite the expenditure of only £6,085 on two more bursary awards, the excess of expenditure over income was up to £5,808.
-This compares with a negative balance of only £1,897 in the previous financial year.
+Accounts for the year ending 4th April 2019 confirmed a balance of £141,291 in the Societyís reserves, down from £147,724 in 2017/18.
+At the same time the Trustís income from our COIF Fixed Interest Investment had remained stable at £4,502 and the capital sum invested had depreciated by just £679.
+As a result of this rather modest investment income, and the expenditure of £10,065 on four more bursary awards, the excess of expenditure over income was up to £6,433.
+This compares with a slightly lower negative balance of £5,808 in the previous financial year.

-For the current academic year, Birmingham Medical School have put forward as the choice for their bursary allocation, a young man from Harbourne, and our trustees met towards the end of last year to consider applications for the second bursary.
-Contact had again been made with all 30 medical schools in the UK and, of the applications received, two candidates had reasonably strong links to Wyre Forest.
-Thus the father of one worked at Sealine for nine years and the other had been working at Worcester Royal after obtaining a nursing degree.
+For the 2019/20 academic year, Birmingham Medical School put forward as the choice for their bursary allocation, Jamie Richardson, a young man from Alvechurch, and our trustees met towards the end of last year to consider applications for the second bursary.
+Contact had again been made with all 30 medical schools in the UK and, of the applications received, two candidates had strong links to Wyre Forest.
+Thus, one of these has lived all her life in Kidderminster and the other hails from Tenbury Wells.
 Both had impressive CVís and excellent references and we decided that each was deserving of the KMS bursary.

 Best wishes,Martin Lewis, Chairman of the Trustees.

 Alternatively, click on this button to go to the website reply page and your enquiry will be forwarded.

 Click on this button to go back to the Website

 Click here to read reports from Bursary Recipients

 Click here to go to the page menu